Dr Lucy Mabbott - Chartered Counselling Psychologist

 My aim is to offer you a safe and non-judgmental space in which to explore your concerns.
-Whilst this is first and foremost supportive, the aim of therapy is to help you gain a deeper understanding of the difficulties you are facing, and to facilitate the development of different perspectives, freeing up possibility for change.
+The aim of therapy is to help you gain a deeper understanding of the difficulties you are facing, and to facilitate the development of different perspectives, freeing up possibility for change.

 I use evidence-based practice to inform my work, and use an integrative approach of psychodynamic and cognitive-behavioural models of therapy to address different psychological issues.